frehberg/robotframeworkplus/README.md

 - Embedding charts into the test-reports, for example to illustrate performance measurements etc.
 - Extended process management functionality.

-for the python svg.charts library.
-Measured values can be converted into SVG diagrams, being embedded into the testsuite report (no external file).
+The Chart-tool generates SVG diagrams and embeds them into the test-report wihtout external files or references.

 ## Requirenments